clojure-emacs/cider-nrepl/README.md

   (nrepl-server/start-server :port 7888 :handler cider-nrepl-handler))
 ```

-### With Immutant
+### With JBoss AS/JBoss EAP/WildFly

-Using the advanced features of the `info` middleware with WildFly/Immutant
+Using the advanced features of the `info` middleware with one of the
-requires a tweek, since JBoss modules prevent modifications to `AppClassLoader`
+JBoss application servers requires a tweak, since JBoss modules
-(usually the highest modifiable classloader) from being seen by application
+prevent modifications to `AppClassLoader` (usually the highest
+modifiable classloader) from being seen by application code.
+To work
-code.
-To work around this, run the following code from within your
+around this, run the following code from within your application
-WildFly/Immutant container to mark that classloader as unmodifiable, and cause
+to mark that classloader as unmodifiable, and cause the lower level
-the lower level `clojure.lang.DynamicClassLoader` to be used instead.
-This code
+`clojure.lang.DynamicClassLoader` to be used instead.
+This code must
-must execute prior to loading the `cider-nrepl` middleware.
+execute prior to loading the `cider-nrepl` middleware.
+Note that this
+is only if you are deploying a standard WAR file to the application
+server directly.
+If you are using [Immutant](http://immutant.org/)
+(1.x or 2.x), you won't need to do this.

 ```clj
 (require '[dynapath.dynamic-classpath :as cp])